Technology Use Policy

 1.1 The mission statement of the Wauconda Area Public Library District (herein thereafter referred to as “Library”) states that the Library's purpose "is to provide and promote a variety of Library resources and services in response to the informational, educational, cultural, and recreational needs of both the residential and business communities."

 1.2 In keeping with its mission and with advances in information technology, the Library provides users with access to the Internet and Technology.

 1.3 The Library is a forum for all points of view and adheres to the principles of intellectual freedom as expressed in the Library Bill of Rights formulated by the American Library Association.

-2.1 The Internet is a global electronic network that provides dynamic resources and facilitates communication.
+2.1 The Internet provides resources and facilitates communication.
 Library staff cannot control access points that often change rapidly and unpredictably.
 Users are hereby notified that they are responsible for the choice of sites that they visit.

 2.2 The Library will not be responsible for any damages suffered, including the corruption or loss of data, resulting from user error, computer error, equipment malfunction, or service interruptions.
 The Library is not responsible for the accuracy, quality, or the objectionable nature of information obtained through the Internet.
 Because technical problems related to accessing the Internet and specific sites may occur, the Library cannot guarantee that the Internet or specific sites will always be accessible.